fastmovingtarget/Portfolio/README.md

 Thoughts and ~~prayers~~ features have been added for the Misac Project, as well as a quick summary.
 Lots of writing but not much code, so not much to say here.

 Next Step: Get everything in a good place for Mobile and Desktop CSS, then look at deploying.

+### Day 9 - 16/01/2025

+I've been able to get my css into a good place and I think that the site looks good (or at least passable) at all reasonable aspect ratios and resolutions.
+It's now potentially ready to deploy!

+Next Step: Go make a proper CV, then add it to Portfolio site as a PDF link.